global-asp/lida-alt-text/en/0013_a-broom-dustpan-and-brush.md

 A man putting a rubbish bag into a bin.

 ##
-Gloves, a sponge and spray cleaner.
+Gloves, a sponge, and spray cleaner.

 ##
 Someone scrubbing the floor with a sponge.